BCJB: Getting to Know their Work Improving Journalist Safety on the US-Mexico Border

 The Community Series features stories of the people and projects behind the digital rights community.

-Jorge Luis Sierra is a seasoned Mexican investigative reporter and editor who, throughout his career, has covered numerous conflict-related topics including organized crime, corruption, gangs, and the war in Iraq.
+Jorge Luis Sierra is a seasoned Mexican investigative reporter and editor who, throughout his career, has covered numerous conflict-related topics, including organized crime, corruption, gangs, and the war in Iraq.

-How the BCJB Was Started
+How the BCJB Started

 Connecting Mexican and American Journalists Working at the Border

-In response, Jorge and his colleagues created BCJB, which has blossomed into a network that connects journalists from both Mexico and the US working at the border.
-To understand the scope of their work, from 2016 to 2017 alone they provided over 800+ journalists with in-person security training and workshops.
-During the pandemic, they shifted their energies to create virtual courses, but since then have resumed in-person training.
+In response, Jorge and his colleagues created BCJB, which has blossomed into a network that connects journalists from Mexico and the US working at the border.
+To understand the scope of their work: between 2016 to 2017 alone, BCJB provided over 800 journalists with in-person security training and workshops.

 One of BCJB’s main projects is Salama, a risk assessment tool which develops the skills and knowledge of journalists and human rights defenders working in high-risk regions.